 Upon receipt of a report through the System, the BRCT will consult to determine the proper officials, units and/or departments (if any) for follow-up.
 Reported incidents are reviewed and referred to existing governing structures for action in accordance with respective institutional policies and procedures.

 While the College takes all reports seriously, our ability to take action on anonymous reports, depending on the information that is shared, may be limited.
-The College does not guarantee a response to all reports submitted.
 Please know that campus safety is our utmost concern.

 During the intake process, am I allowed to have support personnel attend with me?

 Yes.
-Student Conduct and Human Resources procedures do allow for students and employees to have support personnel (advisor of choice) present during process proceedings.
+Student Conduct and Human Resources procedures allow for students and employees to have a support person present during the intake process.
 Please review the respective policies for details of each process.